gregory-chatelier/valve/README.md

 *   **`--jitter`**: Adds randomness to the pacing interval.
 This helps prevent the "thundering herd" problem in distributed systems where multiple processes might otherwise synchronize and create load spikes.
 *   **`--on-full`**: Defines the backpressure strategy.
     *   `block` (default): Pauses reading from `stdin` until the buffer has space.
 This is the safest, lossless option.
-    *   `drop-oldest`: When the buffer is full, the oldest items are discarded to make room for new ones.
-Good for when only the freshest data matters.
     *   `drop-newest`: When the buffer is full, new incoming items are ignored.
 Good for preserving a backlog of historical data.

 ## License